The poem “No Men Are Foreign" by James Kirkup

 7. Their hands are ours, and in their lines we read

-👉 He tells us that their hands are just like ours, and their palm lines show similar struggles.
+👉 He says that their hands are just like ours, and the lines on their hands reveal similar experiences, struggles, and efforts.

 8. A labour not different from our own.

-👉 He says that their work is not different from ours.
+👉 He explains that the hard work performed by people in other countries is not different from ours.

 🔹 Stanza -3: